Engine control unit: Early systems

 One of the earliest attempts to use such a unitised and automated device to manage multiple engine control functions simultaneously was created by BMW in 1939 Kommandogerät system used by the BMW 801 14-cylinder radial engine which powered the Focke-Wulf Fw 190 V5 fighter aircraft.
-This device replaced the six controls used to initiate hard acceleration with one control, however the system could cause surging and stalling problems.
+This device replaced the six controls used to initiate hard acceleration with one control; however, the system could cause surging and stalling problems.

 Use in motor vehicles

-In the early 1970s, the Japanese electronics industry began producing integrated circuits and microcontrollers used for controlling engines.
+In the early 1970s, the Japanese electronics industry began producing integrated circuits and microcontrollers for controlling engines.
 The Ford EEC (Electronic Engine Control) system, which used the Toshiba TLCS-12 microprocessor, entered mass production in 1975.

-The first Bosch engine management system was the Motronic 1.0, which was introduced in the 1979 BMW 7 Series (E23) This system was based on the existing Bosch Jetronic fuel injection system, to which control of the ignition system was added.
+The first Bosch engine management system was the Motronic 1.0, which was introduced in the 1979 BMW 7 Series (E23).
+This system was based on the existing Bosch Jetronic fuel injection system, to which control of the ignition system was added.

 In 1981, a Delco Electronics ECU was used by several Chevrolet and Buick engines to control their fuel system (a closed-loop carburetor) and ignition system.
 By 1988, Delco Electronics was the leading producer of engine management systems, producing over 28,000 ECUs per day.

 Use in aircraft engines

 Such systems are used for many internal combustion engines in other applications.
-In aeronautical applications, the systems are known as "FADECs" (Full Authority Digital Engine Controls).
+In aeronautical applications, the systems are known as FADECs (Full Authority Digital Engine Controls).
 This kind of electronic control is less common in piston-engined light fixed-wing aircraft and helicopters than in automobiles.
 This is due to the common configuration of a carbureted engine with a magneto ignition system that does not require electrical power generated by an alternator to run, which is considered a safety advantage.